|

 Only few other individuals were equally bold to expose this fact.

-One of them is David McFall who actually worked for API for about 5 years and now writes articles for LUBES-n-GREASE MAGAZINE
+One of them is David McFall (now retired) who actually worked for API for about 5 years and latter wrote articles for LUBES-n-GREASE MAGAZINE

 In last few years thousands of engines of several major manufacturers suffered from "Sludge" problems.
 It is our opinion that many of these problems are simply caused by the use of inferior lubricants in these engines.